Skip to main content

 Professor

-Aldo A. Lauria Santiago works as a Professor in the Department of Latino and Caribbean Studies and the Department of History at Rutgers University, New Brunswick.
-He is a historian of Central America, Mexico, the Caribbean and Latinos in the US, and specializes in the study of peasant and workers, revolutions, ethnicity and race.
-He received his Ph.D. from The University of Chicago and his MA in Latin American and Caribbean Studies from New York University.
-At Chicago he studied the agrarian, political and social history of Mexico with Professors Friedrich Katz and John Coatsworth.
+I work as a Professor in the Department of Latino and Caribbean Studies and the Department of History at Rutgers University, New Brunswick.
+I am a historian of Central America, Mexico, the Caribbean, and Latinos in the US, and I specialize in studying peasants and workers, revolutions, ethnicity, and race.
+My Ph.D. is from The University of Chicago, and my MA is in Latin American and Caribbean Studies from New York University.
+I studied Mexico’s agrarian, political, and social history at Chicago with Professors Friedrich Katz and John Coatsworth.

-Lauria Santiago’s first book, An Agrarian Republic: Commercial Agriculture and the Politics of Peasant Communities in El Salvador, 1823-1914 (Pittsburgh UP 1999) traces the social, economic and political history of El Salvador during the nineteenth century from the perspective of its regions, municipalities and peasant communities.
+My first book, An Agrarian Republic: Commercial Agriculture and the Politics of Peasant Communities in El Salvador, 1823-1914 (Pittsburgh UP 1999), traces the social, economic, and political history of El Salvador during the nineteenth century from the perspective of its regions, municipalities, and peasant communities.

-With Jeffrey Gould (Indiana University) he continued his work on El Salvador into the twentieth Century with To Rise in Darkness: Revolution, Repression, and Memory in El Salvador, 1920–1932 (Duke UP, 2008).
+With Jeffrey Gould (Indiana University), I continued work on El Salvador into the twentieth Century with To Rise in Darkness: Revolution, Repression, and Memory in El Salvador, 1920–1932 (Duke UP, 2008).
 This book is a history of the 1932 peasant and communist revolt of El Salvador and the traumatic memory of state-sponsored mass murder that followed.

-He also began drafting a book on the regional history of the coffee-producing peasantry in Western Mexico in the late nineteenth century.
+I also researched and began drafting a book on the regional history of the coffee-producing peasantry in Western Mexico in the late nineteenth century.

-During the last ten years his work has turned towards the United States and the Caribbean.
-He now works on the history of the Puerto Rican (and other Latino) working class in New York City.
-Most recently he co-authored with Lorrin Thomas (Rutgers University) a book that examines the history of Puerto Rican struggles for empowerment in the US since the 1950s (Rethinking The Struggle for Puerto Rican Rights).
+During recent years, my work has focused on the United States and the Caribbean.
+I now work on the social and political history of Puerto Ricans (and other Latinos) in New York City and New Jersey.
+I co-authored a book with Lorrin Thomas (Rutgers University) that examines the history of Puerto Rican struggles for empowerment in the US since the 1950s (Rethinking The Struggle for Puerto Rican Rights).

-His work on the history of Puerto Ricans in New York City is ongoing.
-The first book, under contract with the University of North Carolina Press, is a history of Puerto Rican New Yorkers and the first second generation up to 1950.
-A second volume follows Puerto Rican working class communities from the late 1940s to New York City’s 1970s crisis.
-He is also working on aspects of the Puerto Rican migration process and Puerto Rico’s development.
+My work on the history of Puerto Ricans in New York City is ongoing.
+The first book, forthcoming with the University of North Carolina Press, is a history of Puerto Rican New Yorkers and the first second generation up to 1950.
+A second volume follows Puerto Rican working-class communities from the late 1940s to New York City’s 1970s crisis.
+I am also researching aspects of the Puerto Rican migration process and Puerto Rico’s development.

-With Ulla Berg (Rutgers, New Brunswick) he coedited the first ever volume on Latinos in New Jersey, forthcoming with Rutgers University Press.
+With Ulla Berg (Rutgers, New Brunswick), I coedited the first-ever volume on Latinos in New Jersey published by Rutgers University Press.

-At Rutgers he directs the Center for Latin American Studies and co-coordinates the Latino Studies Research Initiative with Prof. Kathleen Lopez.
-He also directs the Puerto Rico Archival Collaboration.
+At Rutgers, I direct the Center for Latin American Studies and co-coordinate the Latino Studies Research Initiative with Prof. Kathleen Lopez.